 About breast cancer

-Breast cancer is the name of a disease that develops in breast tissue as a result of abnormal cells.
-Eventually these cells may form a lump in the breast and can spread, impacting on other parts of the body such as in the lungs, bones and lymph glands.
+Breast cancer is a disease that develops in breast tissue as a result of abnormal cells.
+Eventually these abnormal cells can damage or invade the surrounding tissues, or spread to other parts of the body such as in the lungs, bones and lymph glands.

 There are various types of breast cancer, some slow growing and other types that are far more aggressive.
-At this stage, there is no known cause of breast cancer and no cure.
 If left untreated, the disease can cause death.
 Treatment depends on the type of breast cancer diagnosed.
-However, on a positive note, the rate of deaths from breast cancer has significantly decreased over the years and survival rates have dramatically improved.
-This is thought to be the result of early detection through breast cancer screening and the availability of more effective treatments.
+However, survival rates have dramatically improved as a result of early detection through breast screening and the availability of more effective treatments.

-- Being female and increasing age are the biggest risk factors in developing breast cancer.
+- Being female and getting older are the biggest risk factors for developing breast cancer.